evangilst/genhomeyavr/README.md

-# HomeyAvr
+### genhomeyavr

-Application to allow Homey to control a Marantz AVR.
+Generated the 'homey_avr' application for the "HOMEY" device.

-## Supported selections:
+# Supported selections:
 ### Power , Main Zone Power and Mute
 Commands: On, Off<br />
 Triggers: On, Off<br />